Syed-Mohammad-Nasir-Hussain/Fetching_Data_From_SQL_Table/README.md

 # Fetching_Data_From_SQL_Table
-The Library pymysql helps you to read data from SQL table and also it can perform SQL operations.
+The library pymysql helps you to read data from SQL table and also it can perform SQL operations.